yinduo527/foldable-textview/README.md

 foldable-textview
 =================

-a foldable textview that can show parts of the content text end with "..." and be clicked to show complete text
+an android foldable textview that can show parts of the content text end with "..." and be clicked to show complete text

 A long text can be displayed like this:
 ----